 Did you know that over 500 micro-cap companies pay dividends?
 This allows you to earn income while you wait for a dividend stock to rise in price as it grows its sales and earnings.
 This compares to larger companies that pay dividends that may just find it harder to grow because they are just too big to experience above average growth.
 We like to look for dividend paying stocks that are reaching a growth inflection point in sales and earning by applying a concept we call GPR, or GeoInvesting Power Ranking.

-- Manageable debt level
+- Manageable debt burden

 The Cons of Micro-Cap Investing